 Concentrations of PM{10} were also measured at the historical Middle Renwick Road monitoring site.
-In 2014 there were no exceedences of 50 μg m-3 at this site.
-The maximum daily PM{10} concentration at this site was 42 μg m-3.
+In 2015 there were no exceedences of 50 μg m-3 at this site.
+The maximum daily PM{10} concentration at this site was 32 μg/m3.
 An evaluation of annual average concentrations measured at this site since 2000 has previously indicated a downward trend in concentrations.
-With the inclusion of 2014 data the trend appears to have tapered since 2009.
+The trend appears to have tapered since 2009.
 Concentrations at this site are less than half those measured at Redwoodtown on average.

 The NES for PM{10} was reviewed by the Ministry for the Environment in 2011.
-A new date of 2016 was given for compliance with 50 μ g m-3 (24-hour average, one allowable exceedence) for areas with fewer than 10 breaches.
+A new date of September 2016 was given for compliance with 50 μg m-3 (24-hour average, one allowable exceedence) for areas with fewer than 10 breaches.
 Blenheim is required to meet this target date.
 Prior to 2010 PM{10} concentrations appeared to be reducing.
 However, increases in the frequency of exceedences and the magnitude of concentrations were observed around 2009 and 2010 and it now appears unlikely that any reductions in concentrations have occurred since 2006.
-Management intervention is required to ensure the NES for PM{10} is met by 2016.
+Management intervention is required to ensure the NES for PM{10} is met.
+This would need to implemented and effective before winter 2017 for Blenheim to meet the timeframe specified in the NES.